Osa Maliki

-Osa Maliki Wangsadinata (30 December 1907 – 15 September 1969) was an Indonesian politician who served as the chairman of the Indonesian National Party (PNI) and a deputy speaker of the People's Consultative Assembly (MPR) from 1966 until his death.
+Osa Maliki Wangsadinata (30 December 1907 – 15 September 1969) was an Indonesian politician who was chairman of the Indonesian National Party (PNI) and a deputy speaker of the People's Consultative Assembly (MPR) from 1966 until his death.

 Born in Padalarang, Osa was educated at a Taman Siswa school.
-He participated in an unsuccessful communist rebellion against the colonial government in 1926, being exiled to the Boven-Digoel concentration camp as a result.
-After returning from exile in 1938, he worked as a teacher.
-During the Japanese occupation, Osa worked in the propaganda section of a Hōkōkai and became a member of the Suishintai, however, he was briefly detained by the Kenpeitai over his connections to an underground resistance movement.
+In 1926, he took part in a communist rebellion against the colonial government.
+The failure of the rebellion led to his exile to the Boven-Digoel concentration camp.
+After returning from exile in 1938, Osa worked as a teacher.
+A few years later, during the Japanese occupation, he worked in the propaganda section of a Hōkōkai and became a member of the Suishintai.
+However, he was briefly detained by the Kenpeitai over his connections to an underground resistance movement.